mhyee/mhyee.com/content/about.markdown

 About Me
 ========

-I was born in London UK, grew up in London ON, Canada, and now currently reside in West Hartford CT, USA.
-However, I spend most of my time in Waterloo ON, since I'm a third-year student in the Software Engineering program at the University of Waterloo.
-Despite my connections to the UK and USA, I hold only Canadian citizenship.
+I was born in London UK and grew up in London ON, Canada.
+However, I spend most of my time in Waterloo ON, since I'm a fourth-year student in the Software Engineering program at the University of Waterloo.
+Despite being born in the United Kingdom, I hold only Canadian citizenship.

 I'm a native speaker of English and Chinese (Cantonese), but I prefer English.
 I've taken lessons in French, Spanish, Japanese, and Mandarin, but it's been many years, and I'm lucky to remember a few words from each.

 Some of my hobbies include music, cooking, karate, trivia, and reading.
-I took piano lessons for about ten years, and have been playing the violin for about four years now.
+I took piano lessons for about ten years, and played the violin for about four years.
 For trivia, I did [Reach for the Top][] in high school (we won nationals in 2009), and I'm now a member of (and webmaster for) the [UW Quiz Bowl Club][].
 Regrettably, I no longer have the time for karate or the violin; every time I think about these, I wonder how things would have turned out had I made the time for them.

 [Reach for the Top]: http://www.reachforthetop.com
 [UW Quiz Bowl Club]: http://quizbowl.uwaterloo.ca